wdk-docs/nest-docs/content/graphql/federation.md

 export class AppModule {}
 ```

+!!! info "**Hint**"

-> info **Hint** Apollo recommends that you don't rely on the service discovery in a production environment but use their [Graph Manager](https://www.apollographql.com/docs/graph-manager/federation/) instead.
+    Apollo recommends that you don't rely on the service discovery in a production environment but use their [Graph Manager](https://www.apollographql.com/docs/graph-manager/federation/) instead.

-#### Sharing context
+## Sharing context

 You can customize the requests between the gateway and federated services using a build service.
 This allows you to share context about the request.
 You can easily extend the default `RemoteGraphQLDataSource` and implement one of the hooks.
 Please refer to [Apollo Docs](https://www.apollographql.com/docs/apollo-server/api/apollo-gateway/#remotegraphqldatasource) on `RemoteGraphQLDataSource` for more information about the possibilities.